JosephEoff/josepheoff.github.io/_posts/2022-11-27-pfaff-k-6-threading.md

 Lift the winder lever up.
 The winder will latch in place.
 Pump the treadle, or run the motor, or crank the hand crank so that the balance wheel turns counter clockwise (just like when sewing.)

 A properly adjusted winder will automatically disengage when the bobbin is full.
-You can stop early, the push the paddle back to disengage the winder.
+You can stop early, then push the paddle back to disengage the winder.

 |Engage the winder|
 |-----------------|